tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : Authentication is the ability of one entity to determine the identity of another entity.

-block cipher
-: A block cipher is an algorithm that operates on plaintext in groups of bits, called blocks.
-64 bits was, and 128 bits is, a common block size.

-bulk cipher
-: A symmetric encryption algorithm used to encrypt large quantities of data.

-cipher block chaining (CBC)
-: CBC is a mode in which every plaintext block encrypted with a block cipher is first exclusive-ORed with the previous ciphertext block (or, in the case of the first block, with the initialization vector).
-For decryption, every block is first decrypted, then exclusive-ORed with the previous ciphertext block (or IV).

 certificate
 : As part of the X.509 protocol (a.k.a.
 ISO Authentication framework), certificates are assigned by a trusted Certificate